-Fires in tunnels (including subways) can lead to the rapid spread of toxic smoke in just minutes creating difficult dangerous conditions and causing panic for the unfortunate travelers inside.
+Fires in tunnels (subways) can lead to the rapid spread of toxic smoke in just minutes creating difficult dangerous conditions and causing panic for the unfortunate travelers inside.
 Many people stuck in a tube full of smoke will likely try to drive through it, or attempt to outrun the toxic smoke coming towards them.
-Others may simply remain in their vehicles or try to find shelter.
-With smoke containing asphyxiants like carbon monoxide, carbon dioxide, hydrogen sulfide, irritants such as ammonia, hydrogen chloride, particulates, nitrogen oxides, phenol, sulfur dioxide, and carcinogens such as asbestos, benzene, styrene, polycyclic aromatic hydrocarbons, be prepared for those failing to escape the tube.
-Those trying to outrun the smoke may collapse while others may succumb just sitting in a stalled vehicle or train car waiting for help.
-During large scale fires, hazardous material releases or explosions, travelers will not be familiar with the tunnel and in poor visibility may not see the emergency exits and shelter areas.
-It's possible during panic that some travelers may be running with the wind in the same direction as the exhaust fans.
+Others may simply remain sitting in their vehicles, or try to find shelter.
+With smoke containing asphyxiants like carbon monoxide, carbon dioxide, hydrogen sulfide, irritants such as ammonia, hydrogen chloride, particulates, nitrogen oxides, phenol, sulfur dioxide, and carcinogens such as asbestos, benzene, styrene, polycyclic aromatic hydrocarbons, people can easily be overcome in a smoke filled tube.
+Those trying to outrun the smoke may collapse while others may just freeze, sitting in a stalled vehicle or train car waiting for help.
+During large scale fires/explosions or hazardous material releases, most travelers will not be familiar with the tunnel and in poor visibility may not see the emergency exits and shelter areas.
+It's possible during panic that some travelers may be running in the same direction as the exhaust fans.
 Many tunnels and transit systems have exhaust systems to remove smoke and draw fresh air into the tunnel/station to keep egress routes clear.
 Unfortunately they are not always effective or working properly.

-Fires in tunnels usually involve cars, trucks or trains.
-They are high risk low frequency events and can be a complete cluster you-know-what if not prepared as there will be plenty of panic, confusion and gridlock from the unfortunate travelers stuck in the tunnel.
+Fires in tunnels will most likely involve cars, trucks or trains.
+They are high risk/low frequency events and can be a complete cluster you-know-what if emergency responders are not prepared.
+There will be plenty of panic, confusion and gridlock from the unfortunate travelers stuck in the tunnel.

 Some concerns for the first arriving company officers: